-BDD Audit Pty Ltd ABN 33 134 022 870 is a member of a national association of independent entities which are all members of BDD Australia Ltd ABN 77 050 110 275, an Australian company limited by guarantee.
-BDD Audit Pty Ltd and BDD Australia Ltd ar members of BDD International Ltd, a UK company limited by guarantee, and form part of the international BDD network of independent member firms.
-Liability limited by a scheme approved under Professional Standards Legislation, other than for the acts and omissions of financial services licensees.
+BDO Audit Pty Ltd ABN 33 134 022 870 is a member of a national association of independent entities which are all members of BDO Australia Ltd ABN 77 050 110 275, an Australian company limited by guarantee.
+BDO Audit Pty Ltd and BDO Australia Ltd are members of BDO International Ltd, a UK company limited by guarantee, and form part of the international BDO network of independent member firms.
+Liability limited by a scheme approved under Professional Standards Legislation.